xiaoyaos/router/.github/ISSUE_TEMPLATE.md

 way this library is written.

-Additionally, please ensure that your steps to reproduce your issue do not include using additional third-party packages amongst `koa-router`.
-Your test case and reproduction of the issue should use `koa-router` and `koa` only.
+Additionally, please ensure that your steps to reproduce your issue do not include using additional third-party packages amongst `logoran-router`.
+Your test case and reproduction of the issue should use `logoran-router` and `logoran` only.

 Please fill in the information below so your issue can be understood and resolved as quickly as possible.
 -->